 Our recent white paper on making data-driven design decisions was born from a presentation I was asked to make at the 2018 HOW Design Live conference.
 The presentation, “From Gift Wrapper to Strategic Partner: How Creatives Can Elevate the World’s Perception of Their Work,” focused on how using data and improving the relationship between Creatives and Executives, can lead to a better creative process.

-In building the relationship, we talked about three main areas:
+In building the relationship, we talked about four main areas:

 - Walking in their shoes

 - Shifting from a linear to a continual process

 Walking in their shoes.
 “Strive to understand before striving to be understood.”
 That’s an old axiom I’ve heard for years, but one that makes a lot of sense.
 Executives are under tremendous pressures that most Creatives do not truly understand.
 The pressure around meeting numbers is constant.
 And, as one former chief operating officer told me, at the end of the day, if the project fails, it’s on them, not the Creatives.